Using alternative dispute resolution to solve a problem

 Conciliation involves a conciliator who focuses on what you and the other side want and tries to find a way of solving the problem that you're both happy with.
 The aim is to reach an agreed solution that suits you both.

-Sometimes, in consumer cases, the contract you have with a trader might ask you to use their own conciliation service before you can use independent arbitration.
+If you have a consumer problem, the contract you have with a trader might ask you to use their own conciliation service before you can use independent arbitration.
 You should check if they charge for this service and how long it will take to use.

-If there's a clause in your contract about having to use conciliation, it might be an unfair term of your contract if:
+If there's a clause in your contract about having to use conciliation, it might be an unfair term if:

 - you have to pay